knot-system/knot-home/README.md

 Your server needs to run at least PHP 8.0 or later.

 Copy all the files into a directory on your webserver, then open the url to this path in a webbrowser.
-Follow the installation instructions.
+The first time setup will run automatically.
+If you see no output, try adding `?debug` to the url, for example `https://www.example.com/sekretaer/?debug`, this should show more information about what happens during setup.

-This will create a `config.php` in the root folder that will hold the configuration of your system.
+The first time setup will create a `config.php` in the root folder that will hold the configuration of your system.
 This file is unique to your website and very important - keep a backup around, if you want to make sure to not lose anything.

 The setup also creates some other files that are needed, like a (hidden) `.htaccess` file and a `cache/` folder.
 When you delete those item, they will be re-created as needed.
 They will also be automatically deleted and recreated when you make a system update.